 Tristan McKay is a co-founder and member of new music trio Dead Language.
 Known for their innovative programming, theatrical performances and a dedication to music that renegotiates composer-performer identities, Dead Language has performed on both coasts of the United States as well as in Brisbane, Australia, where they presented workshops and performances as ensemble in residence at the Queensland Conservatorium.
 He has also been a featured artist in residence at Denver School of the Arts, and Columbia University with the TAK Ensemble.

-Tristan McKay is a Ph.D. candidate in Piano Performance at New York University where he studies with Dr. Marilyn Nonken.
+Tristan McKay recently completed his PhD in Piano Performance at New York University where he studied with Marilyn Nonken.
 His research is centered on the spatial organization of experimental musical notations, and the semiotic engagements they engender for performers.
-Mr. McKay has recently given presentations on his research at New York University, the University of Colorado Boulder, and Denver School of the Arts.
+He has recently given presentations on his research at New York University, the University of Colorado Boulder, and Denver School of the Arts.
 He also writes for I CARE IF YOU LISTEN, a blog about classical music, art, and technology.
 Mr. McKay has previously received degrees are from New York University (B.M. with a minor in Anthropology) and Manhattan School of Music (M.M.
 Contemporary Performance).